kangshung/ShinyGeographyMapGame/README.md

 # Shiny Geography Map Game

-The pre-alpha version of the app is available [here](https://kangshung.shinyapps.io/ShinyGeographyMapGame/).
+The first version of the app is available [here](https://kangshung.shinyapps.io/ShinyGeographyMapGame/).